howdyai/botkit/readme.md

 [twilio_ipm_bot.js](https://github.com/howdyai/botkit/blob/master/twilio_ipm_bot.js) An example bot that can be connected to your Twilio IP Messaging client.
 Useful as a basis for creating your first bot!

-[botframework_bot.js](https://github.com/howdyai/botkit/blob/master/botframework_bot.js) An example bot that can be connected to the Microssoft Bot Framework network.
+[botframework_bot.js](https://github.com/howdyai/botkit/blob/master/botframework_bot.js) An example bot that can be connected to the Microsoft Bot Framework network.
 Useful as a basis for creating your first bot!

 [examples/demo_bot.js](https://github.com/howdyai/botkit/blob/master/examples/demo_bot.js) another example bot that uses different ways to send and receive messages.